IBA-Poland/camunda-connector-minio/README.md

 ## Download file
 This operation allows downloading objects from your MinIO bucket to your local system or server, providing straightforward access for further processing.
 Usage:
-1.Populate the  Authentication section as previously described.
+1. Populate the  Authentication section as previously described.
-2.Select “Download file” from the Operation dropdown.
+2. Select “Download file” from the Operation dropdown.
-3.In the Request Details section, set the Bucket name of your bucket, provide a file name with extension for your upload and the path to save the file.
+3. In the Request Details section, set the Bucket name of your bucket, provide a file name with extension for your upload and the path to save the file.

 ![download-file!](./assets/images/download-file.png)